-We are a leader in building and operating electronic marketplaces for our global network of clients across the financial ecosystem.
-Our network is comprised of clients across the institutional, wholesale and retail client sectors, including many of the largest global asset managers, hedge funds, insurance companies, central banks, banks and dealers, proprietary trading firms and retail brokerage and financial advisory firms, as well as regional dealers.
+We are a leader in building and operating electronic marketplaces for our global network of more than 2,800 clients across the financial ecosystem.
+Our network is comprised of clients across the institutional, wholesale, retail and corporates client sectors, including many of the largest global asset managers, hedge funds, insurance companies, central banks, banks and dealers, proprietary trading firms, retail brokerage and financial advisory firms, regional dealers and corporate treasury organizations.
 Our marketplaces facilitate trading across a range of asset classes, including rates, credit, equities and money markets.
 We are a global company serving clients in over 70 countries with offices in North America, Europe, Asia, Australia and the Middle East.
 We believe our proprietary technology and culture of collaborative innovation allow us to adapt our offerings to enter new markets, create new platforms and solutions and adjust to regulations quickly and efficiently.
 We support our clients by providing solutions across the trade lifecycle, including pre-trade, execution, post-trade and data.